pmaconi/TwitterGoggles/README.md

     3. Run config/schema.sql
 4. Set database config options in config/settings.cfg
 5. Add your job(s) to the database
-    1. 'query' means the "q=params" part of a Twitter Search Query (see https://dev.twitter.com/docs/using-search)
+    1. 'query' means the "?q=params" part of a Twitter Search Query (see https://dev.twitter.com/docs/using-search)
     2. give your job a number so you can call it as the "head #"

 Usage